daniel-bytes/resume/README.md

 - URL routing and application server instance (`AppServer`)

 ## Building and running the server application

+Scons is used as a the build system, with GCC as the compiler.
+The build is designed for a Linux system, it is advisable to use the provided Docker build scripts if building on MacOS or Windows.

 To build locally, install `scons` and run:
 ```